zararah/zararah.net/contact/index.md

 # Contact me

-You can find me online in the following places: email, or (preferably, actually) Twitter is the best way to get hold of me.
+You can find me online in the following places: email, or Twitter is the best way to get hold of me.

 Email: mail@zararah.net [(Public Key)](/about/key.html)